harshitkd/harshitkd/README.md

 - 🔭  I’m currently studing at Indian Institute of Information Technology ,Gwalior
 - 🌱 I’m currently learning MERN, Data Science and Virtual Reality
-- 🥅 2021 Goals: Contribute more to Open Source projects and to become an aspiring data analytics
 - ⚡ Fun fact: I love photography 📷